larsks/airdancer-slack/docs/index.md

 - `users [--box] [--brief]` - List all users.
 Use `--box` to get plain-text table, and `--brief` to get even simpler plain-text output.
 - `groups` - List all groups.

+You can start a private chat with the Airdancer app; in this case, you don't need to use the `/dancer` command; you can just send the commands as regular messages.

 ## Connecting to WiFi

 When you first plug in your Airdancer switch, it will create a WiFi network named `airdancer-<something>-<something>`.
 Connect to this network, then point your browser at <http://192.168.4.1>.
 This will allow you to enter credentials for your WiFi network: